aria2/aria2/doc/manual-src/en/aria2c.rst

   you take commonly used values from RFC, network vendors' documentation, Wikipedia or any other source, use them as they are.

+.. option:: --max-open-files=NUM

+  Set the soft limit of open file descriptors.
+  This open will only have effect when:

+    a) The system supports it (posix)
+    b) The limit does not exceed the hard limit.
+    c) The specified limit is larger than the current soft limit.

+  This is equivalent to setting nofile via ulimit, except that it will never decrease the limit.

 .. option:: --enable-color[=true|false]

   Enable color output for a terminal.